-Lastly, we also compared our current results with non-critical RAHT($p=2$), a higher order B-spline transform with a non-critical residual coding method \cite{do2023volumetric}.
-We significantly outperformed it due to the critical sampling property of the base transform RAHT($p=1$) coupled with a training process and non-linear prediction.
-However, we stress that the possibility of further coding gain by using a higher order B-spline transform, albeit with higher complexity Gram matrix $\bPhi_l^\top\bPhi_l$ and non-trivially determined selection matrix $\mathbf{I}_l^{bT}$.
+Lastly, we compare our current results with non-critical RAHT($p=2$), a higher order B-spline transform with a non-critical residual coding method \cite{do2023volumetric}.
+We significantly outperform it due to the critical sampling property of the base transform RAHT($p=1$) coupled with a training process and non-linear prediction.
+However, we stress the possibility of further coding gain by using a higher order B-spline transform, albeit with higher complexity Gram matrix $\bPhi_l^\top\bPhi_l$ and non-trivially determined selection matrix $\mathbf{I}_l^{bT}$.
 We leave these aspects for future investigation.